unfoldingWord/wordMAP/README.md

 When a sentence is decoded we only use the relevant data from the index.
 Since we are only using a subset of the data our statistical algorithms can run exponentially faster.

----

-# Scratch Pad

-we thinking out loud here.

-### Corpus Preprocessing (done)
-Corpus must be prepared as a list of unaligned tokenized sentence pairs and optionally normalized.

-### Training/Encoding (done)
-- Receive corpus
-  - Generate n-grams for corpus
-  - Generate permutations
-  - Index and tally occurrences
-- Receive saved alignments (as a list of known permutations)
-  - Index and tally occurrences

-### Prediction/Decoding (in progress)
-- Receive unaligned sentence pair
-  - Generate n-grams for unaligned sentence pair
-  - Generate permutations for the n-grams between languages
-- Selecting subset of data that is relevant
-  - relevant to words in provided unaligned sentence pair
-  - from both corpus and saved alignments indices (done up to here)
-- Statistical algorithms
-  - Scoring
-  - Weighted average of all scores
-- Alignment Prediction
-  - Selection of best alignments via Process of elimination
-    - Pick the best
-    - Eliminate non-usable conflicts
-    - Penalize usable conflicts
-    - Repeat until all words are covered
-  - Order selected alignments to one of the unaligned sentence word order

-loop through each index and filter by keys that match the n-grams in the provided unaligned sentence pair.

----

 # Prediction Algorithms
 The alignment prediction begins when the user provides an unaligned sentence pair.